mharen/mharen.github.io/blog/2010/2010-10-building-prettier-search-box.md

 Clean and simple.

 It has one minor drawback in that it doesn't support CSS sprites.
-If you want that, you'll need to use one of the <code>background-image</code> tricks at the <a href="http://stackoverflow.com/q/195632/29">link</a> I mentioned earlier.
+If you want that, you'll need to use one of the <code>background-image</code> tricks at the [link](http://stackoverflow.com/q/195632/29) I mentioned earlier.

 Of course once Google's Instant Search sweeps the web this will all be a cow's opinion: moo.